Medical Series (Open to the Public)

 Click here to view livestreaming and recordings of OLLI's Medical Series

-This series will contribute to your “medical literacy” and is co-sponsored with OLLI by the physicians of St. Jude Medical Center and the physicians at UCI Health .
+This series will contribute to your "medical literacy" and is co-sponsored with OLLI by the physicians and health care professionals of Providence St. Jude Medical Center and the physicians of UCI Health.
 Topics are related to issues of particular interest to people of retirement age.

 Tech Coordinator: Bill Reilly